AnyFetch/developers.anyfetch.com/blueprint.md

 Update information about specified user.
 Only specified fields will be updated.

-The `is_admin` flag can only be toggled by an admin.
+The `is_admin` flag can only be toggled by an admin of the current company.

 > * `401 Unauthorized`: you did not specify any credentials, or you are using a non-supported `Authorization` scheme.
 > * `401 InvalidCredentials`: you did not specify a token, or your token is invalid / has been revoked.